syna230404/cse15l-lab-reports/blog.md

 [user@sahara ~]$ cat
 ^C
 ```
-* It basically gets stuck as there is nothing to concatenate
+* It basically gets stuck
 * Working directory: ~/
+* There is nothing to concatenate
-* This is an error
+* This is an error as there is basically no output

 2. With a Path to a Directory